Boardroom potboiler at Zee: Can beleaguered MD Punit Goenka stave off shareholders demanding his exit?

 Meanwhile, at ZEEL's AGM, Goenka did not elaborate on any of the issues related to Invesco and restricted the discussion of the company's performance during the pandemic.

-"Though the management?transition could create challenges in the short term, the move is strategically positive and can potentially result in re-rating of the company's valuation multiples," thinks Sharekhan's Dua.
+"Though the management transition could create challenges in the short term, the move is strategically positive and can potentially result in re-rating of the company's valuation multiples," thinks Sharekhan's Dua.
 Besides, the change in the management, he adds, could augur well for the possible entry of a strategic investor into the company.
 "There is also the potential unlocking of value by monetisation of interesting assets like the Zee5 OTT platform."

 Being in the entertainment business has seen ZEEL's promoters going through many a bumpy ride.
 Subhash Chandra's battle with the likes of Rupert Murdoch or the political class on several occasions are well-documented.
 That said, the very ambitious foray into new businesses has seen him lose control of ZEEL, his prized jewel.
 It is a setback the likes of which he has never encountered.